Kyle Feldt: 2021

 Feldt played 20 games for North Queensland in the 2021 NRL season and finished as the club's top try scorer with twelve tries.
 It was a disappointing season for North Queensland as they finished second last on the table.

 2022

-In round 8 of the 2022 NRL season, Feldt scored a hat-trick in North Queensland's 35-4 victory over Parramatta.
+In round 8 of the 2022 NRL season, Feldt scored a hat-trick in North Queensland's 35–4 victory over Parramatta.

 In round 11, Feldt was taken from the field during North Queensland's victory against Melbourne after being hit in a cannonball tackle by Brandon Smith.
 Feldt was later ruled from playing for an indefinite period with a knee injury.

 Feldt played a total of 20 games for North Queensland in 2022 and scored eleven tries as the club finished third on the table after the regular season concluded.
 Feldt played in both finals matches which included the clubs upset preliminary final loss to Parramatta which denied North Queensland a Grand Final spot.

+2023

+Feldt played 18 games for North Queensland in the 2023 NRL season and scored 13 tries as the club finished 11th on the table.

+2024

+In round 5 of the 2024 NRL season, Feldt became North Queensland's record try scorer during the club's victory over the Gold Coast overtaking Matt Bowen's record.

+In round 8, Feldt was inducted as a life member of the North Queensland Cowboys.

+In round 21, Feldt scored a hat-trick in North Queensland's 30-22 victory over Cronulla.
+On 26 August, it was the announced that Feldt would depart the club at the end of the season.

+On the same day, Feldt signed a two-year deal with English side St Helens.
+In round 26, Feldt scored two tries for North Queensland in their 38-30 victory over Melbourne.

+The following week, Feldt scored his 150th try in the NRL as North Queensland defeated Canterbury 44-6.

+2025

+In round 1 of the 2025 Super League season, Feldt made his official club debut for St Helens and scored a try in their 82-0 victory over Salford.

+On 18 March, it was announced that Feldt would be ruled out for at least three months with a hand injury.

+In round 14, Feldt scored four tries and kicked three goals in St Helens 46-4 victory over Salford.

+In round 16, Feldt scored a hat-trick in St Helens 58-0 victory over Salford.

+In round 26, Feldt came under fire for faking injury during St Helens loss against Leigh.
+Feldt went down claiming to be hit in the head with a swinging arm but replays show he was not even touched.
+Feldt was given a green card by the referee and taken off the field for two minutes.
+In the wake of the defeat, Feldt was accused of simulation by pundits and fans.
+Feldt played a total of 18 games for St Helens in the 2025 Super League season.
+He missed their playoff matches due to injury.